 The ANC currently awards two annual prizes:

-Both prizes run for the academic year (taken to be 1st September to 31st August) and are awarded at either the ANC conference or the IoA Autumn Conference.
-The values of the prizes (to be determined by ANC Board) are currently: best project – £200, best paper – £250.
-The prizes are of differing values to reflect that the best paper prize will generally be awarded to people already established in full time employment whereas the diploma prize is by definition awarded to recent students.
-In addition to a cheque, the winner is also awarded an acoustics related book, of their choice (upto a value of about £75).
+Both prizes run for the academic year (taken to be 1st September to 31st August) and are awarded at either the ANC conference or the IOA Autumn Conference.
+The values of the prizes are currently: best project – £200, best paper – £250.
+The prizes are of differing values to reflect that the best paper prize will generally be awarded to people already established in full time employment whereas the Diploma prize is, by definition, awarded to recent students.
+In addition to a cheque, the winner is also awarded an acoustics related book, of their choice (up to a value of about £75).

-The IoA ensure that all students are made aware of the prize when starting the diploma.
-When the diploma project reports have been received, by the various centres that run the course, each centre selects one or two reports and forward copies to the IoA office.
-The IoA office reminds / chases all centres if nominations are not forthcoming.
-When the nominated reports from all centres have been received they will then be sent to the ANC secretariat and forwarded to the ANC Chairman.
-The ANC Board will read all the reports and select the prize winner.
+The IOA ensure that all students are made aware of the prize when starting the Diploma.
+When the Diploma project reports have been received, by the various centres that run the course, each centre selects one or two reports and forward copies to the IOA office.
+When the nominated reports from all centres have been received they will then be sent to the ANC for the ANC Board to read all the reports and select the prize winner.

 Previous winners are:

 2017 – Beth Paxton, Apex Acoustics and Charley Woodman, Dudley Council